bitzoic/Virus_ERC721/README.md

 This project takes a spin on the CryptoZombies project where hosts can be infected by Covid-19.

 Two hosts can interact with one another.
-When a host has the covid infection, there is a possibility for the host to spread.
+When a host has the covid infection, there is a possibility for the virus to spread.
 Hosts can become vaccinated and wear masks to reduce their chance of infection.
-The effectiveness of a vaccination is determined by the mRNA of the vaccination and the RNA of the covid variant.
+The effectiveness of a vaccination is determined by the mRNA value of the vaccination and the RNA value of the covid variant.

 The user can perform the following actions:
 1. A host can be created.
 2. A host can interact with another host.
 3. A host can put on a mask.